MoisesExpositoAlonso/phenoselection/README.txt

 See cited papers:

+Exposito-Alonso, M., Brennan, A., Alonso-Blanco, C., Picó, F.X.
+2015.
+Spatio-temporal heterogeneity of natural selection in the wild: a multiple field experimental approach towards understanding life history adaptation of Arabidopsis thaliana. (to be submitted)

 Lande, R., and S. J. Arnold.
 1983.
 The measurement of selection on correlated characters.
 Evolution (N. Y).
 37:1210–1226.